thaivo88/Linux/Work/NIS Tools.md

 ```
 Note: Forwarding request to 'systemctl enable ypbind.service'.

+---

+you can issue ypcat hosts to see the mapping of all the host list of /etc/hosts on hpcgate to the compute nodes running NIS.
+configuration file located at /etc/nsswitch

 you can check a list of all the NIS map by doing a